 If you're looking to buy a home, check out our mortgage and low-rate home equity loan options:

-Real Estate loans
+Table data for Real Estate loans

 1st Mortgage Purchase or Refinance

 ISU Credit Union offers two convenient ways to apply for your mortgage!

 Simply complete the ISU Credit Union Mortgage application by clicking Apply Now below.
 Approval is fast!

 Do you have questions about mortgage loans?
 Simply give us a call and we'll help you through the process.

 - Adjustable-rate-mortgage (ARM): A mortgage having an interest rate that can change at designated intervals, based on a financial index.

 - Annual percentage rage (APR): A rate that reflects the actual annual cost of a loan, incorporating the loan interest rate, private mortgage insurance, points, and fees.

 - Appraisal: A professional assessment of the market value of a property.